There is one regular barfly on the scene who stands out precisely because of his determination to keep to himself.

 Next time I saw him back at the bar, I took a moment to tell him what good a singer I thought he was.
 He seemed uncomfortable that someone had invaded his space, but still graciously thanked me and I left him smiling in proud silence.

-Several weeks later our paths crossed again in the more shadowy corners of Boltz, but this time he unexpectedly gave me ‘that’ look and we bolted into an empty cubical.
+Several weeks later our paths crossed again in the more shadowy corners of a private men-only club, but this time he unexpectedly gave me ‘that’ look and we bolted into an empty cubical.

 So, the next time I saw him, I dutifully strolled up and said, “Hello Max.”